Resilience In The Workplace - People Development Magazine

 Resilient employees are better at solving problems

-Much like positive thinking encourages looking at the glass from a half-full perspective; resilience teaches individuals to find opportunities in adversity.
+Much like positive thinking encourages looking at the glass from a half-full perspective, resilience teaches individuals to find opportunities in adversity.
 Obstacles do not get in the way of resilient employees.
 They may stave off their momentum temporarily, but ultimately, resilient employees view obstacles as opportunities to learn and grow.

-Resilient employees normalize approaching difficulties and setbacks with an analytical and creative mindset.
+Resilient employees normalise approaching difficulties and setbacks with an analytical and creative mindset.
 They are drilled in the culture of developing multiple solutions to a single problem, and they are empowered to try out different approaches until they arrive at the most viable solutions.

 A resilience speaker or coach can help instil this mentality in your employees.